nicusX/flink-sql-local-playground/README.md

 This script automates the entire process:
 1. Deletes the session-deployment (Flink cluster) and flink-sql-gateway
-2. Rebuilds the custom Flink image (remove the image chached by minikube, build the image, reload the new image in minikube)
+2. Rebuilds the custom Flink image (removes the image cached by minikube, builds the image, reloads the new image in minikube)
-3. Redeploy session-deployment and flink-sql-gateway, which will use the new image
+3. Redeploys session-deployment and flink-sql-gateway, which will use the new image
-5. Restarts the port-forwards for Flink UI and SQL Gateway
+4. Restarts the port-forwards for Flink UI and SQL Gateway

 **Note**: the deployments must be deleted before removing the cached image in minikube

 #### 3.1.
 Timestamp file in the custom image

-The image build process adds a file in container with the timestamp of the build: `/opt/flink/modified-YYYYMMDD-HHmmss`.
+The image build process adds a file in the container with the timestamp of the build: `/opt/flink/modified-YYYYMMDD-HHmmss`.

 You can verify when the image was last built using: